-You can allocate premiums to the preferred series 2 front-end load option subject to our then-current administrative rules and applicable minimum and maximum amounts.
+Currently, the only sales charge option available is the front-end load option for both Estate Protection standard series and Estate Protection Partner series.
+A premium allocated to the policy is subject to our then-current administrative rules and applicable minimum and maximum amounts.
 For more information, see Sales charge option.